-Today’s customers and clients interact with businesses, organizations and suppliers via multiple channels.
-Email, telephone, social media, online forms, knowledge bases, customer portals, SMS text, online chat, mobile apps and face-to-face – are all used for customer feedback and interaction.
-In addition people leave online reviews and widely exchange and share opinions on forums and other platforms.
+Customers interact with businesses, organizations and suppliers via multiple channels.
+Email, phone, social media, chat, mobile apps, SMS, face-to-face – are all used for customer feedback and interaction.
+People also leave online reviews and widely exchange and share opinions on forums and other platforms.
 There is clearly a massive challenge to remain in touch with this feedback.

 What is Enterprise Feedback Management?